lightning/lightning-rfc/02-peer-protocol.md

 same time: when that happens, the `closing_complete` they receive will be using their previous output script, so they shouldn't sign the corresponding transaction.
 When that happens, we simply reconnect, which provides the opportunity for both nodes to send their latest output script in `shutdown` and restart the signing flow.
+We include the closer and closee scripts in `closing_sig` to allow our peer to detect a script mismatch and correctly ignore the signatures, which also helps debugging race conditions.

 If the closer proposes a transaction which will not relay (an output is dust, or the fee rate it proposes is too low), it doesn't harm the closee to sign the transaction.